hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 4.9.0 =
+* Fixed layout of modern Jetpack form in outlined and animated styles.

 = 4.8.0 =
 * Added instant updating of the Contact Form 7 live form.
 * Added hCaptcha display on the Mailchimp form preview.